ghost0xff/youngtech-frontend/README.md

 # Abandoned -  YougTech Frontend (E-commerce)

+## Project status

-Project is incomplete :'v
+Abandoned and incomplete :'v
+Main reason of abandonement explained here => https://github.com/samu22cr/youngtech-backend-abandoned

+Other reasons....

-This was a frontend for this project => https://github.com/samu22cr/youngtech-backend but now is deprecated, since I decided to rewrite all the frontend.
+This was a frontend for this project => https://github.com/samu22cr/youngtech-backend-abandoned but now is deprecated, since I decided to rewrite all this in the future.

-Reason why I'm abandoning this project is because of the frontend tech stack I chose when I started this project.
+One reason why I'm abandoning this project is because of the frontend tech stack I chose when I started this project.
 I chose to use Nextjs + MUI because I had no idea how bad of a combination that was, it was a bad idea because MUI is pretty client-side focused and Nextjs's App Router (which I was using)